joshmdrx/activity-monitor-app/README.md

 ## To do

+- use a objc listener for focus app changes instead of mouse input triggers
 - remove pandas dependency
 - get tabs/urls for other browsers
 - build and release scripts
 - icon/splash screen
 - get active VSCode filename
+- probably rewrite in swift/objective c